 Iodine deficiency may be related to arthritis, and potassium iodide may help prevent this.

 Iodine deficiency has also been related to emotional disorders and malfunctioning glandular systems, and weight gain associated with hormonal imbalance.
 Dr. David Brownstein also believes that iodine deficiency may be linked to breast, ovarian, uterus and prostate cancers and cysts.

 Acts as an overall expectorant:

-This form of potassium stimulates the salivary glands, creating a moisturizing expectorant for treating coughs.
-It acts as a treatment for most respiratory tract conditions like asthma, bronchitis and emphysema, through a mechanism of reducing mucus viscosity and through augmenting respiratory tract secretions.
+This form of potassium stimulates the salivary glands, creating a moisturizing expectorant for relieving the symptoms of coughs.
+It acts as a remedy for most respiratory tract conditions like asthma, bronchitis and emphysema, through a mechanism of reducing mucus viscosity and through augmenting respiratory tract secretions.

 Acts as a protector against harmful radiation exposure: